 According to Human Rights Watch, “Distance remains a problem for a significant proportion of the population; almost 10% of people cannot reach a health facility within 2 hours and 43% must travel for more than half an hour.”
-Access to basic health services has become even more challenging due to restrictions on womens’ and girls’ mobility in the country.
-Owing to the lack in infrastructure and fewer trained health professionals added to tough terrains, ensuring good sexual and reproductive health becomes impossible at times.
+Access to essential health services has become even more challenging due to restrictions on women’s and girls’ mobility in the country.
+Owing to the lack of infrastructure and fewer trained health professionals added to tough terrains, ensuring good sexual and reproductive health becomes impossible at times.

 What is Self-care?

 WHO describes self-care as “The ability of individuals, families and communities to promote their health, prevent disease, maintain health, and to cope with illness or disability with or without the support of a health worker.”
 This includes the use of evidence-based, quality drugs, devices or digital products which can be provided fully or partially outside the formal health services.